Overhead of busy Student Research Poster Competition in progress

 Details:

-• Judging: You will be provided with a list of the student research poster titles prior to the event in case you’d like to review them early.
-When you check in you’ll choose four undergraduate or graduate students to meet with in one-on-one fashion.
+• Judging: You will be provided with a list of the student poster titles prior to the event in case you’d like to review them early.
+When you check in you’ll choose the posters you’d like to review.

 Research (up to 50 points)